To Make a Documentary

 From January - April of 2023, I'm taking time off to make a feature length documentary.
 I'm doing this for a couple reasons

 - I care a lot about the topic - We're covering unconventional climate solutions.
 It's something that's super close to my heart

-- I want to see if I can - Why not learn a new skill
+- I want to see if I can - A wise man once said, "fuck it we ball"

 On the road, we were pulling 16 hour days filming, planning, and plotting - every day felt like bootcamp.
 Here's everything I'm learning: